 Peterborough in the 21st century

 Today Peterborough is a thriving city and its growing rapidly.
 University Centre Peterborough opened in 2009.
-Today the population of Peterborough is 183,000.
+Angela Ruskin University opened in 2022.